Ferdinand I of Bulgaria: Personal life

 Marie Louise died on 31 January 1899 after giving birth to her youngest daughter.
-Ferdinand did not think about remarriage until his mother, Princess Clémentine died in 1907.
+Ferdinand did not think about remarriage until his mother, Princess Clémentine, died in 1907.
 To satisfy dynastic obligations and to provide his children with a mother figure, Ferdinand married Princess Eleonore Reuss of Köstritz, on 28 February 1908.
 Neither romantic love or physical attraction played any role, and Ferdinand treated her as no more than a member of the household, and showed scant regard.

 In his private relations, Ferdinand was a somewhat hedonistic individual.
-Bisexual throughout his life, up until early middle age his inclination was more towards women.
 He enjoyed affairs with a number of women of humble position, siring a number of illegitimate children whom he then supported financially.
 In his later life, rumours abounded of Ferdinand's trysts with lieutenants and valets.
 His regular holidays on Capri, then a popular holiday destination with wealthy epicenes, were common knowledge in royal courts throughout Europe.

-In 1895 an interview given by the embittered former Prime Minister, Stefan Stambolov to the Frankfurter Zeitung created a nine-day scandal across Europe, when he focused strongly on his personal witness of Ferdinand's homosexual interests.
+He was remembered in his cousin's memoir:

-Exile and death 1918-1948
+Exile and death (1918–1948)

 After his abdication, Ferdinand returned to live in Coburg, Germany.
 He had managed to salvage much of his fortune and was able to live in some style.
 He saw his being in exile simply as one of the hazards of kingship.
 He commented, "Kings in exile are more philosophic under reverses than ordinary individuals; but our philosophy is primarily the result of tradition and breeding, and do not forget that pride is an important item in the making of a monarch.
 We are disciplined from the day of our birth and taught the avoidance of all outward signs of emotion.
 The skeleton sits forever with us at the feast.
 It may mean murder, it may mean abdication, but it serves always to remind us of the unexpected.
 Therefore we are prepared and nothing comes in the nature of a catastrophe.
 The main thing in life is to support any condition of bodily or spiritual exile with dignity.
 If one sups with sorrow, one need not invite the world to see you eat."
 He was pleased that the throne could pass to his son.
 Ferdinand was not displeased with exile and spent much of his time devoted to artistic endeavors, gardening, travel and natural history.
+In 1922 the Bulgarian government gave former King Ferdinand I, who had been living in exile since 1918, permission to return to Sofia.
+The Kingdom of Yugoslavia immediately sent an ultimatum objecting to the move.